Sunday, October 25, 2009

 Routed Protocol

-Routes a routed protocol datagram (packet) Routed using routing protocol(s)
+Routes a routed protocol datagram (packet) Routed using a routing protocol(s)

 Allow routers to dynamically advertise and learn and use efficient routes to the destination Carry information used by Routing protocol(s)